 Due to the SDR surgery having a 100% success rate, my Mummy and Daddy are fully committed to giving me this opportunity to lead a life like any other child - and a successful and pain-free future as an adult.

 The optimum age for this surgery is four years.
-So we have two years to raise the amount needed for this life-changing procedure.
+However, I have to have another surgical procedure first.

 Now over to Mummy and Daddy: